-When developers code to a hosted payment gateway, the gateway provider hosts a checkout page on their own servers, and web applications direct visitors to this "hosted" page when the process payment comes up in an online shopping cart.
+When developers code to a hosted payment gateway, the gateway provider hosts a checkout page on their own servers, and web applications direct visitors to this "hosted" page when the process payment comes up in an shopping cart.
 Payment integrations using a hosted payment gateway are easy to integrate and are generally responsive and mobile optimized.

 Pros: PCI scope is more easily reduced by relying on the gateway provider to secure the payment page and handle sensitive information.

 Many ISVs use an HTML iframe option, where the cardholders may not even know that they're visiting an entirely separate secure page where the card data is entered.
 The process is a secure and seamless user experience.

 Cons: While many solutions try to make this process seamless, consumers sometimes recognize they are being directed to a diﬀerent site for the part of the page that manages the completion of the checkout process.
 If that is a clunky user experience, even though it is secure, it can increase cart abandonment due to concerns over security.

 Review our Hosted Payments Page Overview documentation for information on processing via the Hosted Payments solution on the Express payment platform.